 The public registry provides trustable information such as attestations of RID ownership and HDA registration.
-Optionally, pointers to the repositories for the HDA and RAA implicit in the RID can be included (e.g. for HDA and RAA HHIT | HI used in attestation signing operations).
-This public information will principally used by observers of Broadcast RID messages.
-Data on UAS that only use Network RID, is only available via an observer's Net-RID DP that would tend to directly provide all public registry information directly.
-The observer may visually "see" these UAS, but they are silent to the observer; the Net-RID DP is the only source of information based on a query for an airspace volume.
-Thus there is no need for information on them in a Public Registry.
+Optionally, pointers to the repositories for the HDA and RAA implicit in the RID can be included (e.g. for HDA and RAA HHIT|HI used in attestation signing operations).
+This public information will be principally used by Observers of Broadcast RID messages.
+Data on UAS that only use Network RID, is only available via an Observer's Net-RID DP that would tend to provide all public registry information directly.
+The Observer can visually "see" these UAS, but they are silent to the Observer; the Net-RID DP is the only source of information based on a query for an airspace volume.